raucao/sharesome/README.md

 Your account needs to support the RS (remoteStorage) standard.
 See https://remotestorage.io for more information.

+## Contributing

+Please open GitHub issues for any questions, feedback or feature requests.
+Pull requests for the source code are very welcome and will always be responded to.

 ## Prerequisites

 You will need the following things properly installed on your computer.